BDA-KTS/4CTC/README.md

 - The associated technical report is available at [arXiv:2307.03556](https://arxiv.org/abs/2307.03556).
 Users are encouraged to cite this paper when using the tool in research.

 ## Acknowledgements
+- Special thanks to **Jack Culbert**, the original creator of this repository, for laying the foundation of this project.
+- Deep appreciation to **Po-Chun Chang**, who, through iterative improvements, expanded the utility and structure of the repository, making it more robust and publishable.
-- Gratitude is extended to the 4chan API team for providing the foundational resources that facilitate this tool's functionality.
+- Gratitude is also extended to the **[4chan API team](https://github.com/4chan)** for providing the foundational resources that enable this tool's functionality.

 ## Disclaimer
 - The creators of 4TCT and GESIS are not affiliated with 4chan.
 The tool is intended for academic research, and users are responsible for ensuring the legality and ethicality of their data use.